Yishu-Li/Yishu-Li.github.io/_pages/about.md

 I'm currently working on designing long-term stable brain-computer interface decoding algorithms for function restorations.
 I'm generally interested in neuroscience, deep learning, and dynamical systems.
 More specifically, I'm interested in developing plug-and-play (PNP) neural decoders that are robust to neural non-stationarity by combining the neuroscience knowledge (such as neural dynamics) and engineering methods (such as meta-learning, foundation models).

-I'm looking for both Ph.D. and industrial opening starting from July 2026.
+I'm looking for both Ph.D. and industrial openings starting from July 2026.